10th International Conference on Music and Minimalism

 Conference program

-Please click here to see the preliminary conference program.
+Please click here to download the full conference program.

-The general public is encouraged to attend any of the concerts presented; attending research presentations requires conference registration
+The general public is encouraged to attend any of the concerts presented; attending research presentations requires conference registration.
+The conference will be fully in-person; no events will be livestreamed.

 Registration

-The standard registration fee is $50, and $20 for students.
-UMD students, faculty, and staff may register at no cost.
-Online registration closes on Friday, May 2; after this, the in-person registration fee is $75.
+Online registration for the conference is now closed.
+In-person registration (located outside 2200/2201 in the Clarice; see specific times in the program) costs $75; registration will remain free for UMD students, faculty, and staff.
 The registration fee includes light afternoon refreshments.
 All presenters must be members of the Society for Minimalist Music, and attendees are encouraged to join the Society as well.

-For coffee and lunch, the Clarice’s Applause Café is open Monday-Friday from 8am to 3pm during the week.
+For coffee and lunch, the Clarice’s Applause Café is open Monday-Friday from 8am to 3pm.
 Lunch options are also available at the Stamp Student Union, a ten-minute walk from the Clarice.
 A large variety of restaurants are located near campus, and many will deliver to the Clarice.

 Concerts and ticketing